benjaminfjones/benjaminfjones/README.md

 - 👋 Hi, I’m Benjamin F Jones, @benjaminfjones
 - 👀 I’m interested in mathematics, formal methods, programming languages, running, and cycling
-- 🌱 I’m currently learning to formalize proofs in Lean 4
+- 🌱 I’m currently practicing logic and automated reasoning
 - 💞️ I’m looking to collaborate on looking for the one who is looking
 - 📫 How to reach me benjaminfjones@ GMAIL, bfj@ AMAZON, benjaminfjones@ GITHUB